WamdamProject/WaMDaM-software-ecosystem/README.md

 WaMDaM and related software development have been developed under funding from several different sources.
 It was primarily supported by the National Science Foundation <a href="http://www.nsf.gov/awardsearch/showAward?AWD_ID=1135482" target="_blank">CI-Water Project</a> and later from the <a href="https://www.nsf.gov/awardsearch/showAward?AWD_ID=1208732" target="_blank">iUtah Project</a>.
 Any opinions, findings, and conclusions or recommendations expressed in this material are those of the author(s) and do not necessarily reflect the views of the National Science Foundation.

 WaMDaM has been developed at and also additionally funded by the Utah Water Research Lab at Utah State University, Logan Utah during the period of August, 2012-2017.
-Thanks to Dr. Steven Burian at the Unviversity of Utah, Salt Lake City Utah for hosting Adel Abdallah as a visiting scholar 2014-2017.
+Thanks to Dr. Steven Burian at the University of Utah, Salt Lake City Utah for hosting Adel Abdallah as a visiting scholar 2014-2017.

 David Tarboton, Josué Medellín-Azuara, and Stephen Knox provided thoughtful feedback and comments on earlier designs and manuscript drafts.
 We thank our collaborators and our research group for their feedback.